Illustration: A Journey through NYC religions from NASA photos

-Sunday evening is the beginning of Hanukkah and soon will be Christmas.
-Both have been celebrated in outer space.
+Wednesday.
+December 25th is the beginning of Hanukkah (in the evening) and Christmas.
+Both have been celebrated in outer space!

 At 12:40 p.m.
 EST, Dec.
 11, 2022, the Orion spacecraft for the Artemis I mission splashed down in the Pacific Ocean after a 25.5-day mission to the Moon.